Sleep is a very important part of our lives. We need adequate sleep to function properly.

 7. Use a good mattress.
 Sleeping on a good mattress makes you more comfortable, hence, making you fall asleep easier.
 It’s recommended to read Try Mattress reviews and buying guides to find which mattress type feels best for you.

 8. It might be difficult to choose your shifts at work and maintain one shift.
-However, if you work the night shift, wearing sunglasses on your way home would help to minimize light getting into the eyes, so you can still get as much sleep as possible on getting home.
+However, if you work the night shift, wearing glasses on your way home would help to minimize light getting into the eyes, so you can still get as much sleep as possible on getting home.
+Also, you can use computer glasses to achieve this if you have to work from home.

 9. Spend the recommended number of hours for sleeping.
 Sleeping in excess or in deficit have no benefits.